Start Me Up: Commercial usage

 Microsoft paid about US$3 million to use this song in their Windows 95 marketing campaign.
-This was the first time that the Rolling Stones allowed a company to use their songs in an advertising campaign.
+Due to their well-known unwillingness to using their music for advertising, contemporary reporting has suggested that this was the first time that the Rolling Stones licensed their music for commercials.
+However this collaboration represented the first time since 1964, as fans unearthed that the band was paid £400 to perform a Rice Krispies television advertisement in the United Kingdom, with a jingle co-written with Brian Jones.
 In 2012, a remixed version of the song was used as the soundtrack to an Omega advertising campaign for their role as official timekeepers of the 2012 Summer Olympics.

-CBS Sports played the song began the 2025 NCAA Division I men’s basketball tournament Selection Show as a tribute to Greg Gumbel, the longtime host of "March Madness" who died towards the end of 2024.
+CBS Sports played the song to begin the 2025 NCAA Division I men's basketball tournament Selection Show as a tribute to Greg Gumbel, the longtime host of "March Madness" who had died at the end of 2024.